Tochukz/Amazon-Web-Services/AWS-Certified-Solutions-Architech-2019/README.md

 ```
 $ aws s3 mb s3://chucks.xyz
 ```
-Here my bucket name will be `chucks.xy`
+Here my bucket name will be `chucks.xyz`

 Copy a file from you local machine to the bucket
 ```